 The Monitoring Officer advised that the proposed amendment to the budget from Councillor McLennan was received late in terms of the budget setting protocol.
-This combined with its complexities has not given Officers sufficient time to give due consideration to its terms as a whole.
+This combined with its complexities had not given Officers sufficient time to give due consideration to its terms as a whole.
 He had marked up a copy of the amendment to highlight his concerns in terms of competency which was circulated to Members prior to the meeting.
-These include being at the inappropriate Committee and using the budget setting process to seek actions which would normally require Service Committee consideration or notice of motion, the lack of fair notice and insufficient or unverified information.
-Whilst some of these competency issues have been discussed with Councillor McLennan, there has been insufficient time to resolve them and to try and unpick the proposals to put something forward at the meeting which is reasonably agreeable.
-So having earlier sight of the proposal in terms of the budget setting protocol may have allowed for some compromise or negotiation to have taken place.

-So the number of outstanding concerns on competency gave him concerns about the integrity of the amendment as a whole and his recommendation to the Chair is that she considers ruling this amendment as a whole incompetent for the reasons stated.
+These included being at the inappropriate Committee and using the budget setting process to seek actions which would normally require Service Committee consideration or notice of motion, the lack of fair notice and insufficient or unverified information.
+The number of outstanding concerns on competency gave him concerns about the integrity of the amendment as a whole and his recommendation to the Chair was that she considered ruling the amendment as not competent for the reasons stated.